 We will discuss all those details soon!!

-Main three parts of Docker!
+Main three components of Docker!

-This is something like Git hub.
 You can pull and push images to and from Docker hub.
 Docket hub location is https://hub.docker.com/

 Docker images are the important element to create a container.
 We can pull images from the Docker hub to your local machine / server or you can build your own Docker image using Dockerfile.